 - The Western Development Incentive Scheme was first introduced in 2001 to encourage investment in the Western region of China.
 Companies operating in the Western region who fulfill certain criteria and upon approval enjoy a reduced corporate tax rate of 15%.
 This scheme was first applicable from 2001 to 2010.
 In 2011, the scheme was extended to 2020, and further extended to December 2030 with effective from January 1, 2021.
-In August 2014, the catalogue of qualifying industries for the Western Development Incentive Scheme was published and the catalogue for 2020 became effective on March 1, 2021.
-As an auto parts and accessories manufacturing is one of the qualifying industries, Yuchai filed its corporate tax returns under this scheme from 2008 to 2014, and two of its subsidiaries filed and will file their corporate tax return under this scheme for 2021 and 2022. - The High Technology Incentive was introduced in 2008.
+Yuchai filed its corporate tax returns under this scheme from 2008 to 2014.
+According to latest published catalogue of qualifying industries for the Western Development Incentive Scheme, two of its subsidiaries filed and will file their corporate tax return under this scheme for 2022 and 2023. - The High Technology Incentive was introduced in 2008.
 Companies that are high technology companies who must fulfill certain criteria and upon approval enjoy a reduced corporate tax rate of 15%.
 The reduced corporate tax rate took effect from January 1, 2008.
-Yuchai has applied to tax authorities to qualify under this scheme every 3 years since 2011 and was certified as a high technology company with effect from 2011 to 2022.
-Yuchai filed its corporate tax returns under the High Technology Incentive Scheme from 2015 to 2021 and will file its corporate tax return under this scheme for 2022 in mid-2023.
-Its application for the high-technology company qualification renewal is scheduled for submission by Yuchai in mid-2023.
+Yuchai has applied to tax authorities to qualify under this scheme every 3 years since 2011 and was certified as a high technology company with effect from 2011 to 2025.
+Yuchai filed its corporate tax returns under the High Technology Incentive Scheme from 2015 to 2022 and will file its corporate tax return under this scheme for 2023 in mid-2024.